QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 [![agentsudoctf](../../_badges/thm-p/agentsudoctf.svg)](https://tryhackme.com/room/agentsudoctf)

-If a user was allowed to run one specific command using sudo, such as `tar`, then it was possible for any other user to impersonate the authorized user, and run the command as root.
+If a user was allowed to run one specific command using sudo, such as `tar`, then it was possible for any other user to impersonate the authorized user, and run the command as root too.

 ```bash
 $ sudo -u#-1 tar [...]